bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 1. Sample your weight measurement _at least_ twice per week
 2. Use the moving average to guage progress _not_ the raw weight data
-3. Consistency with planning, tracking, and...
+3. Consistency with habits like tracking, planning your nutrition, and getting good sleep correlate with success